intel-secl/sgx-verification-service/README.md

 ## Key features

-- Verify if PCK Certificate in a quote is genuine
+- Verify if PCK Certificate in a quote is valid
 - Verify TcbInfo, PCKCRL, QEIdentity for a platform
 - RESTful APIs for easy and versatile access to above features

 ## System Requirements

-- RHEL 8.1
+- RHEL 8.2
 - Epel 8 Repo
 - Proxy settings if applicable